Food Safety Thermometers in the Kitchen – Review

 Using a food safety thermometer for Temperature control forms a critical part of kitchen hygiene and food safety and forms part of the food safety pillars.

-Cooling, heating and displaying foods at safe temperatures requires that we firstly understand what the safe temperature range is, and that we have some way of measuring the temperature of food.
+Cooling, heating and displaying foods at safe temperatures requires that we first understand what the safe temperature range is and that we have some way of measuring the temperature of food.

 Hygiene and food safety systems require that the core temperature of food is either heated to a safe temperature or that food is kept cool within a safe range.
 Which is why you need a Food Safety Thermometer

 The only way to measure this is by using an accurate digital probe thermometer.

 There are a variety of options when it comes to thermometers for the kitchen that vary in price, accuracy and durability.

 Often the deciding factor is budget and convincing an owner, GM or manager to purchase on durability can be an issue.

 Let’s consider the importance of a food safety thermometer in the kitchen: